Skip to main content

 Issue: Incorrect Naming Format in LinearB

-Problem: Some users appear with an incorrect username (e.g., I67584@company.com instead of johndoe@company.com).
+Problem: Some users appear with an incorrect username (for example, I67584@company.com instead of johndoe@company.com).

 Solution: Enforce Proper User Mapping